 Visible light and infrared kill or inhibit the growth of microbes.
 Microbes usually prefer darkness and comfortable, moderate temperatures.

-Microbially, the indoor environment is very different than the outdoor environment.
+Microbially, indoor environments are very different than outdoor environments.

-Buildings do not have these natural elements — UV, ozone, or rainfall — to keep them clean.
-It’s dark inside walls, crawl spaces, attics, and closets.
+Buildings do not have these natural elements — light, ozone, rainfall, microbial competition — to keep them clean.

 Instead, buildings rely entirely on humans to maintain them.

 The Indoor Microbiome

 All Buildings Have Microbes

 Researchers have discovered that there are similar numbers of microbial species 1) on indoor furniture and 2) in the Amazon rainforest.